deepaklearner/sample_cypher/README.md

             if invalid:
                 error_rows.append({**row, "invalid_owners": invalid})""" at a dataframe level not row by row

+1.4 for a row, if only owner1 is valid, then the code should create relationship with Entitlement node with owner1.
+If owner1 and owner2 both are valid then create relationship with both User nodes

 Questions:
 What should we do if the Entitlement node already exists?
 Overwrite or skip?